kanchan1427/daily-blogs/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 4-Feb-2022**
---Creating App and Site & run on local server in Frappe</h3>
+## Creating App and Site & run on local server in Frappe

 - Start Bench in one Terminal.
 - In Second Terminal.